-Parent and chief executive must be advised of service of attendance notice on child
+28 Parent and chief executive must be advised of service of attendance notice on child

-- 28.(1) A person who has served an attendance notice on a child must promptly advise- - (a) a parent of the child, unless a parent can not be found after reasonable inquiry; and - (b) the chief executive. - (2) In this section- - "parent", of a child, includes someone who is apparently a parent of the child.
+(1) A person who has served an attendance notice on a child must promptly advise-

+- (a) a parent of the child, unless a parent can not be found after reasonable inquiry; and - (b) the chief executive.

+"parent", of a child, includes someone who is apparently a parent of the child.

-Attendance notice equivalent to a complaint and summons
+29 Attendance notice equivalent to a complaint and summons

-- 29.(1) A statement under section $24(1)(a)^{36}$ is taken to be a complaint under the Justices Act 1886. - (2) A requirement made by a police officer under section 24(1)(c) is taken to be a summons issued by a justice under the Justices Act 1886. - (3) Subject to this Act, the Justices Act 1886 and any other Act applies to an attendance notice in the same way as it applies to a complaint and summons.
+(1) A statement under section $24(1)(a)^{33}$ is taken to be a complaint under the Justices Act 1886.

+(2) A requirement made by a police officer under section 24(1)(c) is taken to be a summons issued by a justice under the Justices Act 1886.

+(3) Subject to this Act, the Justices Act 1886 and any other Act applies to an attendance notice in the same way as it applies to a complaint and summons.

-Court may order immediate arrest of child who fails to appear
+30 Court may order immediate arrest of child who fails to appear

-- 30.(1) Subject to subsection (2) and section 31, if a child fails to appear before a Childrens Court magistrate as required by an attendance notice served on the child, the court may order that a warrant issue for the arrest of the child to be brought before the court to be dealt with according to law. - (2) A court may order that a warrant issue for the arrest of a child under subsection (1) only if it is satisfied- - (a) on oath or by deposition under the Justices Act 1886, section 56(3) that the child was served in time for it to be practical for the child to appear before the court; and
+(1) Subject to subsection (2) and section 31, if a child fails to appear before a Childrens Court magistrate as required by an attendance notice served on the child, the court may order that a warrant issue for the arrest of the child to be brought before the court to be dealt with according to law.

+(2) A court may order that a warrant issue for the arrest of a child under subsection (1) only if it is satisfied-

+- (a) on oath or by deposition under the Justices Act 1886, section 56(3) that the child was served in time for it to be practical for the child to appear before the court; and - (b) on oath that there is evidence substantiating the offence for which the attendance notice was served.